Skip to main content

 Bandwidth: I've checked with the porting vendor and they are having difficulty getting a response from the losing carrier.
 I'll continue to follow up.

-This will show up in the order history on the Bandwidth Dashboard’s Port-in Order Details page.
+This will show up in the order history on the Bandwidth App's Port-in Order Details page.
 And, if you are subscribed to port-in order status notifications, will notify you via email or webhook, depending on your notification preferences.

 Order notes increase productivity by making it easy to ask about an order without you having to cut and paste all of the order context information (e.g. order-id or PON, order state, what you've tried, etc.) into a separate ticketing system.